 Is Chili Supposed to Be Thick?

 I supposed this is a subjective question but, I’m going to say “Yes.”
 If chili is not thick than that would make it more of a soup.
-But, I would say chili falls under the big umbrella of soup but, it shouldn’t be soupy like Hamburger Soup, for example.
-So, yes, chili should be thick!
+But, I would say chili falls under the big umbrella of soup but, it shouldn’t be too soupy.
+So yes, chili should be thick!

 When I have a crowd to feed, this is one of my go-to recipes.
-But, I also like to make Slow Cooker Italian Pork or One Pot Jambalaya with Shrimp and Andouille Sausage.
-Both are easy to make ahead and serve in a slow cooker liners for easy clean up!
+But, I also like to make Slow Cooker Italian Pork because it’s easy-to-prep, make ahead and serve in a slow cooker liners for easy clean up!

 Chili tastes better when it sits a day, so all the flavors can marry which makes it a great make ahead meal for parties.
 Plus, it freezes well.

 - families with a newborn baby